Supporting learning, developing skills

 We bring leading experts to Australia, such as Alistair Cockburn, Jurgen Appelo, Michael Sahota and Bas Vodde, who share their ideas and techniques through training and speaking.

-Energise teams and improve performance with Visual Management
+Energise teams and improve performance with Visual Management and Kanban

 How do we move beyond visualising “To Do, Doing and Done”?
 How can great visualisations support more energised and focused teams?
 How can the best visuals encourage better practices without management intervention?